carpentries-incubator/better-research-software-r/episodes/02-better-start-version-control.md

 total 272
 drwxr-xr-x@   5 jsgro  staff     160 Oct 14 10:04 ./
 drwx------@ 717 jsgro  staff   22944 Oct 28 09:57 ../
+-rw-r--r--@   1 jsgro  staff    6148 Oct 28 17:26 .DS_Store
+drwxr-xr-x    5 jsgro  staff     160 Oct 28 17:24 .Rproj.user/
+-rw-r--r--    1 jsgro  staff      40 Oct 28 17:24 .gitignore
 drwxr-xr-x@   4 jsgro  staff     128 Oct 14 10:06 astronaut-data-analysis-old/
 -rw-r--r--@   1 jsgro  staff  132981 Oct 14 09:58 data.json
 -rw-r--r--@   1 jsgro  staff    1762 Oct 14 09:35 my code v2.R
 ```

 (Note: The **`@`** sign within the first column is only shown for macOS users.
 This is a special macOS code signifying that extended attributes exist, which can be seen with `attr filename`.
-Windows or Linux users will not see this symbol.)
+Windows or Linux users will not see this symbol or file `.DS_Store` which is specific to macOS.

+The directory `Rproj.user/` was created by RStudio when the project was created in the previous section.

 Over the rest of the course, we will transform a collection of these files into a well-structured software project that
 follows established good practices in research software engineering.